JANGSOONMYUN/image_generater_using_openai_api/README.md

 ## Customization

-You can customize the list of target names in `run.py` and the instructions in `instructions.py` to generate different tarot cards or images with different themes.
+You can customize the list of target names in `run.py` and the instructions in `instructions.py` to generate different cards or images with different themes.